Persona 2: Innocent Sin: Reception

 In its year of release, Innocent Sin reached #62 in the Japanese sales charts, selling 274,798 copies.
 The PSP remake reached #6 in the Japanese sales chart during its first week of release, selling 62,721 units.
 It dropped to #11 by the following week, selling a further 10,400 units.
 By October 2011, the game had sold 110,000 units in Japan, placing among Atlus' best-selling titles for that year.
 During its first week on sale in North America, it reached second place in the PSP sales charts.

 Famitsu was positive about the story in both its reviews, saying that it was highly enjoyable for newcomers and those who had played Persona, while the reviewers for the PSP version said that the story "is still innovative even today."
-RPGFan's Neal Chandran was generally positive in his review of the PlayStation version, particularly noting how the characters confronted their past as well as fighting the main threat, and feeling impressed by the game's ability to move him despite him not understanding much of the dialogue.
+RPGFans Neal Chandran was generally positive in his review of the PlayStation version, particularly noting how the characters confronted their past as well as fighting the main threat, and feeling impressed by the game's ability to move him despite him not understanding much of the dialogue.
 John McCarroll, writing for the same site, said that the story was one of the few aspects of the game that had not become dated.
-GameSpot's Peter Bartholow, reviewing the original, gave the game similar praise, saying "[Innocent Sin]'s story is darker, stranger, and more involving than most of the fluffy fantasy fare crowding today's marketplace."
+GameSpots Peter Bartholow, reviewing the original, gave the game similar praise, saying "[Innocent Sin]'s story is darker, stranger, and more involving than most of the fluffy fantasy fare crowding today's marketplace."
 This opinion was generally shared by Carolyn Petit in her review of the PSP version, with her saying that despite a very slow start, the story and characters became interesting for her.
-IGN's Vince Ingenito, while noting the game's differences from later Persona titles, called it "a wonderfully original story", and praised the localization.
+IGNs Vince Ingenito, while noting the game's differences from later Persona titles, called it "a wonderfully original story", and praised the localization.
 RPGamer's Zach Welhouse said that the game "uses its grand, cosmic backdrop to magnify the adolescent concerns of its protagonists until they pop with energy."